-- Knowing What System is installed.
+- Knowing what old double glazed windows system is installed.

 - So how can you find out what system has been installed?